Schedule a free consultation

 With all of these thoughts taking up space in your mind, it's easy to forget about one practical problem—what happens to your car.

-If you have questions about your DWI matter, contact Doug Murphy Law Firm, P.C. today so that we can begin reviewing your case.
+If you have questions about your DWI matter, contact Murphy & McKinney Law Firm, P.C. today so that we can begin reviewing your case.
 In the interim, we want to arm you with knowledge for the battle ahead.
 So here are the answers to some frequently asked questions about what happens to your car after a DWI arrest.

 Will the Police Impound My Car if They Arrest Me for DWI?